 A ceiling mounted track also gives you the option of including additional track components such as curves, turntables and track switches.
 All these allow the user to create a more flexible tracking system which gives greater coverage.

-The benefits of a wall mounted system
+The benefits of wall mounted hoist systems

 Conversely, wall mounted systems have their own benefits.
 If you’re in a place where you don’t have access to the ceiling or your ceiling joists are simply too small to take the weight of a hoist system, then wall mounting might be the next best option.